Do you remember life before diabetes?

 While the need to manage your condition isn't going to disappear, you can make it easier by keeping up with the latest advances in diabetes care.
-Monitoring your glucose levels and charting your progress is an essential part of diabetes self-management, but it can take a lot of time and energy.
+Monitoring your glucose levels and charting your progress is an essential part of diabetes nutrition, but it can take a lot of time and energy.
 Fortunately, life-changing technologies can simplify diabetes self-management.

 For example, the FreeStyle Libre system1 is a continuous glucose monitoring system.
-It eliminates the need for fingersticks and automatically measures and records glucose readings for up to 10 days in the U.S. Discuss with your health care provider if an update to your management routine or technology would be a good option for you.
+It eliminates the need for fingersticks and automatically measures and records glucose readings for up to 10 days in the U.S. Discuss with your healthcare provider if an update to your management routine or technology would be a good option for you.

 3. Give Your Eating Plan a Tune-Up

 Devote some time to diabetes nutrition, by taking a look at the foods you eat each day.
 If you're bored eating the same things, change up your eating plan to make mealtimes exciting again.